This delicious creamy sauce is perfect for pouring over crumbed/coated or grilled chicken. It's also a tasty way to perk up your steamed vegetables.

 Garlic is a close relative to the onion and has been used throughout history for both medicinal and culinary purposes.
 In most of my recipes I use minced garlic as I find it distributes better throughout the dish.
 When in a hurry I use organic minced garlic which I purchase in glass jars and store in the fridge.
 When garlic powder is needed for a particular recipe, I use 'Simply Organic' brand.
 Why is garlic so good for us?
 It is an immune booster, antibiotic, good for the heart, cancer fighter and it's also knew as a weight loss aid (appetite suppressant).

-Dehydrated chicken broth powder is a great option for when a small amount of broth is required or when extra flavour needs to be added to a dish.
-Add 3 teaspoons of powder to 250ml of boiling water or add the powder directly to a pot of simmering soup or stew to added extra nutrients and flavour.
+Dehydrated chicken bone broth powder is a great option for when a small amount of broth is required or when extra flavour needs to be added to a dish.
+Add 3 teaspoons of powder to 250ml of boiling water or add the powder directly to a pot of simmering soup or stew to add extra nutrients and flavour.
 I use the Nutra Organics brand or Broth of Life.

 Organic unbleached, unrefined organic Celtic sea salt or pink Himalayan salt is my salt of choice as these contain healthy minerals and trace elements that our body needs.
 Regular table salt has been bleached, refined and processed leaving minimal health benefits.
 If you choose to use regular table salt in my recipes you will need to reduce the quantity or the end result will be to salty.